 Barrel Freezers, Beverage Freezers, Frozen Drink Machines, and Margarita Machines

-Barrel freezers are produced by many manufacturers and come in all sizes and configurations.
+Many manufacturers produce barrel freezers which come in all sizes and configurations.
 The most common is the single barrel freezer, your typical margarita machine, with the dual freezer model a close second.
 These machines vary in configurations and output capacity.

 Barrel Freezers: Also known as — Beverage Freezers, Frozen Drink Machines, and Margarita Machines

 Most units produced today provide stainless steel construction, chilled top fill storage hoppers, removable faceplates for easy cleaning, drip trays, and additional accessories.
-Motor and compressor configurations meet any dispensing flow needed; and various electrical voltages, amperage ratings, and wattage usage allow you to specify units to fit into your existing wiring plans.
+Motor and compressor configurations meet any dispensing flow needed.
+Various electrical voltages, amperage ratings, and wattage usage allow you to specify units to fit into your existing wiring plans.
 These units can dispense frozen beverages, frozen drinks, frozen margaritas, cappuccino/ granita latte, frozen fruit juices, lemonade, or slush.

-The main type of barrel freezers is considered “The Box Style” or “The Margarita Machine” and is what you see in most restaurants, yogurt shops, and commercial installations today.
-This style of machine was invented over thirty years ago and remains unchanged, except for a few minor refinements.
+The main type of barrel freezers is considered “The Box Style” or “The Margarita Machine.”
+You see in most restaurants, yogurt shops, and commercial installations today.
+While this style of machine was invented over thirty years ago, it remains unchanged, except for a few minor refinements.
 These compact models are stand-alone units.
-They come in single and double barrel configurations and serve a specified number of drinks per hour continuously throughout the establishments operating hours.
-They are better for continuous use and dispensing rather than surge usage due to the relatively small amount of liquid maintained in the frozen state at all times.
+They come in single and double barrel configurations.
+They serve a specified number of drinks per hour continuously throughout the establishments operating hours.
+These are better for continuous use and dispensing rather than surge usage due to the relatively small amount of liquid maintained in the frozen state at all times.

 The robust and versatile units consist of three main parts: the storage hopper, the barrel freezer, and the compressor & motor configuration.